cockroachdb/docs/v22.2/alter-backup-schedule.md

 ### Schedule options

 {{site.data.alerts.callout_danger}}
-**This feature is in preview.**  Its interface, options, and outputs are subject to change, and there may be bugs.
+**The following schedule options are in preview.**  Their interface, options, and outputs are subject to change, and there may be bugs.

 If you encounter a bug, please [file an issue](file-an-issue.html).
 {{site.data.alerts.end}}